 Ability to Keep Residents Mobile

-This is a measure of the number of times residents are hospitalized per 1,000 days of patient care.
-Staying out of the hospital is key to maintaining the physical health of patients.
+This datapoint is a measure of the number of hospitalizations per 1,000 days of patient care.
+Keeping residents out of the hospital is important to maintaining the physical health of patients.

 Short-term Care: Rehospitalizations